Saskatchewan Knights of Columbus Charitable Foundation Endowment Funds

 The following General and Endowment Funds are approved:

-Annual earnings from the General Fund provides Grants to qualifying Charities and Catholic organizations throughout the province.
+Annual earnings from the General Fund provide Grants to qualifying Charities and Catholic organizations throughout the province.
 Applications are available on the website and accepted by the Sask K of C Charitable Foundation in January each year.

 Sask K of C Vocations Endowment